technofocus-pte/aimdlm365cpltdepth/AI Models Lab guide/Lab 1/Lab1.md

-# Lab 1-Exploring AI Models and Business Applications in Microsoft Copilot Chat
+# Lab 1- Exploring AI Models and model comparison in Microsoft Copilot Chat

 **Estimated Duration:** 60 minutes

 ## Lab Overview

-Microsoft 365 Copilot routes each request to one of several AI models and modes, and also lets you choose one manually from the model selector.
+Microsoft Copilot routes each request to one of several AI models and modes, and also lets you choose one manually from the model selector.
 This lab keeps the business context constant — retail — and varies only the model or mode, so any difference you see in the output